An auto dialer for call centers can increase the talk time of agents by 200-300%.

 - Campaign’s timezone: You can choose a timezone under which you wish the campaign to run.

 - Call people in their timezone: Your contacts will be called in their timezone.
-This setting works best when you have these three fields for all your contacts in your phonebook used in the campaign:
+This setting works best when you have these three fields for all your contacts in your contact list used in the campaign:

 - Zipcode of the contact